Overview

 Research impacts

 Joint pain due to osteoarthritis is the most common type of joint pain in adults aged 45 and over.
-Dr Quicke’s research into the safety of physical activity for people with knee osteoarthritis has contributed to the 2018 American Physical Activity Guidelines Advisory Committee Scientific Report recommending exercise and physical activity for people with OA.
-He has personally implemented and evaluated Physiotherapy led osteoarthritis services which have influenced models of care in Europe (JIGSAW-E), his OA research, reports and advocacy work have contributed to changes in OA care pathways (for example, national UK piloting of a NHS Digital Weight Management Programme for people with osteoarthritis of the hip and knee).
+Dr Quicke’s research has influenced into the safety of physical activity for people with knee osteoarthritis has contributed to the 2018 American Physical Activity Guidelines Advisory Committee Scientific Report recommending exercise and physical activity for people with OA.
+He has personally implemented and evaluated Physiotherapy led osteoarthritis services which have influenced models of care in Europe (JIGSAW-E), his OA research, reports and advocacy work have contributed to changes in national OA care pathways (for example, the role out of an NHS Digital Weight Management Programme for people with osteoarthritis of the hip and knee).
 His research has contributed to a nationally implemented New Zealand OA guidebook (2022) and a UK animated Patient Explanation for OA (2023) and multiple healthcare professional training resources.

 The Community Rehabilitation Alliance "Making Community Rehabilitation Data Count Report" he authored has been cited in and influenced the NHS England Intermediate Care Framework policy.